QCUncertainty/sigma/paper/paper.md

 auto truncated  = sigma::trunc(decimal);   //  1.0+/-0.0
 ```
 Sigma also has a limited degree of compatibility with the Eigen library [@Eigen],
 allowing for matrix operations and a number of linear solvers.
+Additional
-Additional functionality is possible, though not currently ensured.
+functionality is possible, though not currently ensured.
+Linear algebra usage is
+partially limited by Sigma only being suitable for the representation of real
+numbers, but support for complex numbers is intended at a later time.

+While inspired by `uncertainties` and `Measurements.jl`, Sigma is not a
+one-to-one translation of either package.
+Sigma implements a method of tracking
+variable dependence similar to those found in the other packages, with each
+instance tracking the independent variables that it depends on and the
+contributions of those variables to the instance's uncertainty.
+Function names
+in Sigma use the naming convention of the C++ Standard Library where applicable,
+and may differ from the names used in the other packages. `uncertainties`
+specifically allows for the alteration of an independent variable's uncertainty
+and on-the-fly re-evaluation for dependent variables.
+Sigma does not replicate
+this feature, preferring a static evaluation of uncertainties that is more
+consistent with the expected behavior for C++'s floating types.

 # Acknowledgements